SmartlyDressedGames/Unturned-Docs/items/storage-asset.rst

 Storage Assets
 ==============

-Storages (localized as "item storages") are placeables used to store items.
+Storages (localized as "item storages") are created from the ItemStorageAsset class.
+They are placeables used to store items.

 This inherits the :ref:`BarricadeAsset <doc_item_asset_barricade>` class.